puppetlabs-toy-chest/pltraining-classroom/CONTRIBUTING.md

   * To quickly create a topic branch based on master; `git checkout -b fix/master/my_contribution master`.
 Please avoid working directly on the `master` branch.
-* Make commits of logical units.
+* Make atomic commits of logical units.
+Do not combine unrelated fixes.
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * Make sure your commit messages are in the proper format.
+* Don't update version numbers or changelogs.
+Instead, write a good commit subject and description.
+We will use the commit subject to update the changelog as needed.

 ````
     (PUP-1234) Make the example in CONTRIBUTING imperative and concrete